Wildlander-mod/Support/Docs/FAQ.md

 ---

-## Why is my stamina going down for no reason?
+## Why Can't I Run or Why is my stamina going down for no reason?

 Requiem applies a stamina draining effect when you run, and when you wear armor without the first perk in the heavy/evasion armor tree.
 Running is the normal speed you move at if you aren’t sprinting or specifically holding down the “walk” button.
 To combat this, make sure to buy food with a “Regenerate 1 stamina per second for X seconds” effect and keep that buff up at all times.

+---

+## Why can't I get a blessing at a shrine?

+Requiem's Gods are unforgiving of crime.
+Too much crime and they will no longer bless you or heal you!

+---
+## Why arent I healing?

+Requiem disables passive health regeneration, you will need to obtain a healing poltice or a potion to regenerate health.

 ---